Help us understand our audience.

 Program overview

-• Reducing childhood poverty: Unconditional cash transfers to low-income mothers aim to decrease childhood poverty.
-By increasing families’ monthly income, the initiative stabilizes children’s early environment and provides greater opportunities for early childhood brain development.
+• Reducing childhood poverty: Baby’s First Years studies the impact of unconditional cash transfers to low-income mothers as a method to decrease childhood poverty.
+By increasing families’ monthly income, the initiative aims to stabilize children’s early environment and provide greater opportunities for early childhood brain development.

 • Providing monthly cash transfers: As part of the Baby’s First Years model, low-income new mothers receive a monthly cash transfer of $333, which represents (on average) a 20 percent increase to their income at the time of program enrollment.
 These cash transfers are funded by private foundations and are distributed by the research team via a debit card.